 Focaccia is a flat oven-baked Italian bread similar in style and texture to pizza dough.
 It is naturally vegan, and you can use it as a side to many meals or as sandwich bread.

 In Italy, it is even a snack.
-It is widespread to go into a bakery and ask for a piece of this delicious bread.
+It is common to go into a bakery and ask for a piece of this delicious bread.

-Italians consider Focaccia a Ligurian bread, but there are many different variations in Italy’s regions, which come with various ingredients commonly put on top.
+Italians consider Focaccia a Ligurian bread, but there are many different variations in Italy’s regions and various ingredients are commonly added to it.

-There’s the Focaccia Alla Genovese, Focaccia al Rosmarino (Rosemary Focaccia Bread), Focaccia with Onions, Focaccia with Cheese, the list goes on and on.
+There’s the focaccia alla Genovese, Focaccia al Rosmarino (like this one), Focaccia with Onions, and Focaccia with Cheese—the list goes on and on.

-The ones commonly found even in mainstream supermarkets are tomatoes, onions, or olive ones, which I recommend if you want to make an interesting variation.
+Tomatoes, onions, and olives versions are commonly found even in mainstream supermarkets, and I recommend them if you want to make an interesting variation.

-Simply because, just as with pizza, the versions are countless, so I am taking the liberty to call this: my Focaccia version.
+Just as with pizza, there are countless versions, so I am taking the liberty of calling this my Focaccia version.

 🧾 Ingredients